af-afk/stylus/README.md

 # Go on Stylus

-This code includes a code generator (in cmd/stylus-go), an example (in cmd/counter), and a library at the root of the repo.
+Go on Stylus is a code generator for compiling [Tinygo](https://tinygo.org) code to Stylus-compatible WASM.
+It does so using a code generator.

+## Example contract

+The following contract (located at cmd/counter/entry.go) simply adds, or subtracts: